alx-tools/Hack-The-Virtual-Memory/04. The Stack, registers and assembly code/README.md

 ## ret

 You might have noticed that all our example functions end with the instruction `ret`. `ret` pops the return address from stack and jumps there.
-When functions are called the program uses the instruction `call`, that pushes the return address before it jumps to the first instruction of the function called.
+When functions are called the program uses the instruction `call` to push the return address before it jumps to the first instruction of the function called.
-This is how the program is able to call a function and then return from the called function the calling function to execute its next instruction.
+This is how the program is able to call a function and then return from said function the calling function to execute its next instruction.

-So that means that there are more than just variables on the stack, there are also memory addresses of instructions.
+So this means that there are more than just variables on the stack, there are also memory addresses of instructions.
 Let's revisit our `1-main.c` code.

 When the `main` function calls `func1`,